LIONS FOUNDATION OF CANADA DOG GUIDES

 Q: Can Cats Become Infected with Heartworms?

 A: Yes.
 Signs include coughing, asthma-like attacks, vomiting, lack of appetite and weight loss.
-Some even struggle to walk, faint or get seizures.
+Some even struggle to walk, faint or have seizures.
 Talk to your veterinarian about a broad-spectrum, spot-on solution that fights various worms in cats, including heartworm.